stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 The `pvc-volume-snapshot` CronJob will trigger a backup on each scheduled time slot by creating a `BackpSession` crd.

-Wait for a schedule to appear.
+Wait for the next schedule for backup.
 Run the following command to watch `BackupSession` crd,

 ```console
 $ watch -n 1 kubectl get backupsession -n demo